KevinOSull/MyPortfolioWebsite/README.md

 ## Navigation
 Navigation
--Main Navigation Bar: Located at the top of every page for consistent access to Home, Projects, About Me, and Contact pages.
+- Main Navigation Bar: Located at the top of every page for consistent access to Home, Projects, About Me, and Contact pages.
--Responsive Menu: Collapses into a hamburger menu on smaller screens (tablet and mobile) for usability on all devices.
+- Responsive Menu: Collapses into a hamburger menu on smaller screens (tablet and mobile) for usability on all devices.
--Smooth User Experience: Links clearly labeled and easy to click, ensuring visitors can quickly find the information they need.
+- Smooth User Experience: Links clearly labeled and easy to click, ensuring visitors can quickly find the information they need.